Shrewsbury shopping centres

 How was the purchase paid for?

-The purchase will be funded from our ‘capital budget’.
+The purchase was funded from our ‘capital budget’.
 This is money that legally can only be spent or invested on assets and infrastructure projects and not on the direct provision of council services.
 Any money earned or saved as a result of a capital project can then be added to the council’s ‘revenue budget’ to help fund key frontline council services.

 About the purchase

-The purchase of the shopping centres is via the purchase of the units of each of the three existing Jersey Property Unit Trusts (‘JPUT’).
+The purchase of the shopping centres was via the purchase of the units of each of the three existing Jersey Property Unit Trusts (‘JPUT’).
 A JPUT is a common, legal and well-established property investment vehicle in the United Kingdom.
 Legal, regulatory and tax issues relating to JPUTs are well understood.

 The properties were already held offshore and therefore this was a like-for-like transaction.